Ale-Deto04/SDN-Based_Honeypot/README.md

 Both clients should be able to reach the server and receive a response.

-Each client is also equipped with `w3m` **CLI web browser**, which allows users to navigate web services directly from the terminal
+Each client is also equipped with `w3m` **CLI web browser**, which allows users to navigate web services directly from the terminal.

 On `h1`, visit the server's web service by typing:
 ```bash